RodrigoNaves/ginan-bitbucket-update-tests/docs/INSTALL.md

     * crs2trs
     * brdc2ecef -->

+## Documentation

+The documentation for Ginan can be generated using `doxygen` and `graphviz`.
+If not already installed, type as follows:

+	$ sudo apt -y install doxygen graphviz

+On success, proceed to the build directory and call make with `doc_doxygen` target:

+	$ cd src/build
+	$ make doc_doxygen

+The docs can then be found at `docs/html/index.html`.
+Note that documentation is generated automatically if `make` is called without arguments and `doxygen` and `graphviz` dependencies are satisfied.
 ## Ready!
 Congratulations!
 You are now ready to trial the examples of `PEA` and `POD` from the examples directory.
 See Ginan's manual for detailed explanation of each example.
 Note that examples have relative paths to files in them and rely on the presence of `products`, `data` and `solutions` directories inside the `examples` directory.
-Make sure you've run download_examples.py from the `Download` step of this instruction.
+Make sure you've run `download_examples.py` from the `Download` step of this instruction.

-The paths are relative to the exampels directory and hence all the examples must be run from the `examples` directory.
+The paths are relative to the examples directory and hence all the examples must be run from the `examples` directory.

-    cd ../examples
+    cd ../../examples

 To run the first example of the PEA:

     ../bin/pea --config ex11_pea_pp_user_gps.yaml

 This should create `ex11` directory with `ex11-ALIC201919900.TRACE` and `ex1120624.snx` output files.
-You can remove the need for full path to the executable by adding ginan's bin directory to `~/.bachrc` file:
+You can remove the need for path specification to the executable by adding ginan's bin directory to `~/.bachrc` file:

     PATH="path_to_ginan_bin:$PATH"